apacheignite/documentation/clustering/docker-deployment.md

   "title": "Start Bare Ignite Node"
 }
 [/block]
-If `GIT_REPO` parameter is not configured then Docker container will download an Ignite distributive.
-By default container is downloading latest version because it contains the last feature and bug fixes.
+If `GIT_REPO` parameter is not configured, then Ignite docker container will download the specified or the latest Ignite distribution.
+By default the latest version is downloaded.

-For running pulling docker container use the following command:
+To pull the Ignite docker container use the following command:
+[block:code]
+{
+  "codes": [
+    {

-   `sudo docker pull apacheignite/ignite-docker`
+      "code": "sudo docker pull apacheignite/ignite-docker",
+      "language": "shell"
+    }
+  ]
+}
+[/block]

-All configuration is handled through environment variables in docker container.
-Following configuration parameters can be optionally configured:
+The configuration parameters are passed through environment variables in docker container.
+The following configuration parameters are available:
 [block:parameters]
 {
   "data": {